Reeba18/Air-Quality-Analysis/README.md

 3. Draw a Bar graph to show the hourly average pollution.
 4. Usually in which month/s, the air was recorded 'Very Unhealthy'?
 5. Usually in which month/s, the air was fresh(good)?
-6. In year 2018, how many times the AQI was recorded 'Moderate'?
+6. In year 2018, how many times the AQI was recorded as 'Moderate'?
-7. How was the weather in the month of January and July?
+7. How was the weather in the months of January and July?

 ## Results